faddat/imager/README.md

 This coould run faster if it used docker, so maybe it will.

 ## Sponsorship and Acknowledgements
-The R&D work that made this possible is funded by [Tenderrmint, Inc](https://tendermint.com).
+The R&D work that made this possible is funded by [Tendermint, Inc](https://tendermint.com).
 I'm deeply grateful for their support in this endeavor.

 @mkaczanowski 's work on [packer-builder-arm](https://github.com/mkaczanowski/packer-builder-arm) made this possible.